This post may contain affiliate links. Read our disclaimer.

 - 1 cup grape tomatoes sliced

-- 2 tbsp red onion sliced or diced
+- 2 tablespoon red onion sliced or diced

-- 3 tbsp lemon juice or more to taste
+- 3 tablespoon lemon juice or more to taste

 - salt and pepper to taste